luishann/sk.in/README.md

 #Project CSC301 Team 15

 ## Major Planning Meeting October 16
-We all contributed to a google doc of our deliverable '#2, the planning meeting https://drive.google.com/open?id=12QYf4JHgPzTjwSkGZWYaGA8PKmZdM39cghKgrL6sXMY
+We all contributed to a google doc of our deliverable '#2, the planning meeting doc

+https://drive.google.com/open?id=12QYf4JHgPzTjwSkGZWYaGA8PKmZdM39cghKgrL6sXMY

 ## Meeting October 3rd